-At the time of writing this, the Met office has announced that parts of Britain are about to be hit by storm ‘Caroline’, bringing gale force winds and arctic temperatures, which is often a recipe for SNOW.
+At the time of writing this, the Met office has announced that parts of Britain are about to be hit by storm ‘Caroline’.
+It’s expected to bring gale force winds and arctic temperatures.
+And that is often a recipe for SNOW.

 Yes, I used the big letters.
-That’s to emphasise the point, because this is Britain after all.
-We can win world wars, we can invent the internet and we’re even pretty good at (some) sports again now (just look at the last two summer Olympics, we won medals!)… but what we still can’t do, even in 2017, is deal with SNOW.
+That’s to emphasise the point.
+This is Britain after all.
+We can win world wars.
+We can invent the internet.
+We’re even pretty good at (some) sports again now (just look at the last two summer Olympics, we won medals!)… but what we still can’t do, even in 2017, is deal with SNOW.

 And that’s the point of this blog post.
-To just give everyone a reminder that, whilst we will always try our very best to deliver for our customers, mother nature can be a mighty opponent when it comes to a fight and we will never place our staff, our customers (and their goods) or the general public at risk of harm.
+To just give everyone a reminder.
+Whilst we will always try our very best to deliver for our customers, mother nature can be a mighty opponent.
+And when it comes to a fight and we will never place our staff, our customers (and their goods) or the general public at risk of harm.

-If this turns out to be one of those rare winters where we have a LOT of snow, then we may invest in a sled and a team of Huskies to pull it, but I have the feeling we can get by with a little patience and a lot of careful driving.
+If this turns out to be one of those rare winters where we have a LOT of snow, then we may invest in a sled and a team of Huskies to pull it.
+I hope we can get by with a little patience and a lot of careful driving.

 So I guess what I’m really trying to say is, if your deliveries are important to you, then get them done as soon as possible.
 BEFORE everything grinds to a halt.